 The figure shows the micro-Doppler modulation caused by blade tips around a constant Doppler shift.
 The image suggests that each blade tip introduces a sinusoid-like Doppler modulation.
 As noted in the figure below, within each period of the sinusoid, there are three extra sinusoids appearing at equal distance.
 This appearance suggests that the helicopter is equipped with four equally spaced blades.

 In addition to the number of blades, the image also shows that the period of each sinusoid, Tr, is about 250 ms. This value means that a blade returns to its original position after 250 ms. In this case, the angular speed of the helicopter is about 4 revolutions per second, which matches the simulation parameter.

 bladerate_est = 4

-In addition, it is shown that the tip velocity, Vt, can be derived from the maximum Doppler.
+This image also shows the tip velocity Vt, which can be derived from the maximum Doppler.
 The maximum Doppler is about 4 kHz away from the constant Doppler introduced by the bulk movement.
-Thus, the detected maximum tip velocity is given by
+Calculate the detected maximum tip velocity.

 Vt_detect = dop2speed(4e3,c/fc)/2

 This value is the maximum tip velocity along the radial direction.
 To obtain the correct maximum tip velocity, the relative orientation must be taken into consideration.
 Because the blades are spinning in a circle, the detection is not affected by the azimuth angle.
 Correct only the elevation angle for the maximum tip velocity result.